 3. Where is the possibility for tech to transform my teaching?

-By breaking these questions down, we can see the steps that we need to take, to truly see the benefits of using technology in the classroom.
+these questions down, we can see the steps that we need to take, to truly see

-A big hesitation heard when discussing educational technology is that they will be a distraction for students.
-They’ll be more interested in playing games on the new devices rather than do the work they are assigned.
+hesitation heard when discussing educational technology is that they will be a

-Clarke, 2002
+Clarke,

 There is no magic wand; nothing is faultless…You’re right to be skeptical, and to ask tough questions.
 We’re here to rethink teaching and learning from the ground up.
 Where are we now; and where are we going?
 And crucially, what’s possible?

-We now have the ability to have children ask the teacher for homework help from home; or even better, discuss the problems with their fellow students on a class forum.
+the ability to have children ask the teacher for homework help from home; or

+Where is the possibility for tech to transform my teaching?
 The possibility to redefine the role of the teacher exists with technology.
 It can allow for a teacher’s content expertise to shine and showcase their coaching ability.
 Now that technology makes it more natural for students to work harder than the teacher, what they really need is guidance in next steps, not to be told the step by step process.
 Technology allows the students to make their own discoveries with the teacher monitoring their success and occasionally pointing them in a better direction.

-By investigating and answering these three questions, teachers can ask how technology can fit in their classroom and the needs of their students on a daily basis; and by adapting it correctly ensures a seamless and meaningful transition.
+technology can fit in their classroom and the needs of their students on a

 No comments: